Opportunities for Learning

 Existing craftsmen will also have the opportunity to learn more about traditional skills helping them to access a wider range of contracts.

-The work at Knockroon complements the recently completed conversion of the old saw mill by Hope Homes into a centre for traditional skills in the grounds of Dumfries House.
+The work at Knockroon complements the courses run at the Traditional Skills Training Centre in the grounds of Dumfries House.

 The Building Skills Initiative is run as a partnership between The Wee House Company, Hope Homes and East Ayrshire Council.
 The initiative enables us to educate and involve young people through hands-on training, alongside our own experienced craftsmen.
 We feel that this is vital to aiding regeneration and ensuring sustainability in local areas.

 The Building Skills Initiative began life as the Knockroon Enterprise Initiative, a partnership with East Ayrshire Council which promoted the training of twelve fifth year pupils from Auchinleck and Cumnock Academies, over the course of a school year.
 Following the success of this initial project, the Building Skills Initiative was created to further advance this into a full-scale training programme for young people.

 The Building Skills Initiative is there to complement the existing education that our students receive in school.
 By working alongside skilled craftsmen, they not only gain first-hand experience of many trades, from joinery to plumbing, but also develop the skills and attitudes that help to ready them for the world of work.
 To say, at the age of 16 or 17, that you have built a house, gives a true feeling of accomplishment.